 In therapy and out, there is perhaps no more talked about emotional malady than depression, and no form of therapy more prevalent than depression therapy.
 Everyone experiences depression in some way, some much more than others (Major Depression and Dysthymic Disorder or Dysthymia are other terms given to specific varieties of depression).
 Depression therapy is often what people think of when they think of therapy, period.

-Yet in providing therapy for depression, there is a paradox: It seems clear that what everyone is experiencing–what everyone means when they refer to depression in therapy couldn’t possible be the same thing.
+Yet in providing therapy for depression in our NYC therapy center’s offices in Tribeca and Park Slope, Brooklyn, as well as online via Zoom, Google Meet, Skype, or phone, there is a paradox: It seems clear that what everyone is experiencing–what everyone means when they refer to depression in therapy couldn’t possibly be the same thing.
 Depression means so many different things.
-And yet we rarely question just what is meant by depression, in our ordinary conversations in the world and in the high-stakes conversations that take place in depression therapy.
-Here are a few examples one might here walking down the the street in New York City or if you listened in on a session for depression therapy:
+And yet we rarely question just what is meant by depression in our ordinary conversations in the world and in the high-stakes conversations that take place in depression therapy.
+Here are a few examples one might hear walking down the street in New York City or if you listened in on a session for depression therapy:

 “I’ve been really depressed since I lost my job.”

 “I have struggled with depression my whole life.”

 “My depression has been really terrible lately.”